 A blade designed for slicing and chopping, with the spine that curves down to the end of the blade and forms a blunt tip.
-The cutting edge of the blade is straight to provide a large cutting area.
-The solid back of the knife provides a stable surface for applying additional pressure when chopping or cutting.
-It’s a popular blade for rescue, rafting and sailing knives.
+The cutting edge of the blade is straight to provide a broad cutting area.
+The solid back of the knife offers a stable surface for applying additional pressure when chopping or cutting.
+It’s a favorite blade for rescue, rafting, and sailing knives.

 Advantages of the Sheepsfoot blade type: